 There are a lot of women bloggers around the world wide web, but some women bloggers rule the blogosphere by their views and writing, influencing the blogosphere at large.
 On International Women’s Day, I salute these 5 women bloggers who inspired me when this blog started a few years back.

 Here they are (in no particular order)…

 She is the founding editor of Lifehacker, which was one of the first blogs I started reading since its early days, and Gina has pushed LH to be one of the most popular blogs ever.
 It has a daily dose of everything from life hacks to your geeky adventures.
 Send her a tip, and wait for the news to circulate…

 She blogs infrequently, but when she does, it is the most authoritative analysis of contextual text advertising on the web anywhere.
-Wait for Google adsense or Yahoo Publisher Network to modify a policy… and await the JenSense take on the issue.
-I have never been disappointed, and learnt a lot about the finer clauses.
+Wait for Google AdSense or Yahoo Publisher Network to modify a policy… and await the JenSense take on the issue.
+I have never been disappointed and learned a lot about the finer clauses.

-I know there are hundreds of wonderful women bloggers out there and many more influence us now.
-This is my personal list of 5 women bloggers who have influenced continued to inspire us since this blog started.
+I know there are hundreds of wonderful women bloggers out there and much more influence us now.
+This is my personal list of 5 women bloggers who have influenced and continued to inspire us since this blog started.